 As the audio guide proceeds, you’ll slowly make your way down again, to the backside of the theatre and the remains of the ancient gymnasium.
 At the hill is a posh looking restaurant with stunning views and skyrocketing prices.

 I think we took about 1.5 hours maybe 2 hours to explore the biggest of the World Heritage Sites in Orange.
 I loved every second of it.
-The audio guide is a real contribution to your visit and the theatre is in (near) perfect condition.
+The audio guide is a real contribution to your visit and the Roman theatre is in (near) perfect condition.
 As I’ve seen many Roman and Greek theatres around Europe, I can say for sure this one is worth your visit!
 Even walking through the gift shop before you can reach the exit is no tragedy.
+Want more lovely French towns?
+Explore the 10 most charming villages in France.

 Triumphal Arch of Orange

-After our visit to the theatre of Orange, we most definitely wanted to visit the other World Heritage Site of Orange.
+After our visit to the Orange city theatre, we most definitely wanted to visit the other World Heritage Site of Orange.
 We took a break with a lovely crêpe in the centre of town.
 We slowly meandered through the city’s streets towards the other end of the city.

 You might think that the most famous Triumphal Arch of France is situated in Paris.
 And you might be right.
 But the Triumphal Arch of Orange is much older and maybe just as spectacular.
 It is rightfully one of the World Heritage Sites of Orange.

 The Triumphal Arch of Orange is the oldest of the World Heritage Sites in Orange.
-It was built between 27 BC and 14 AD in honour of the soldiers of the Gallic Wars.
+It was built between 27 BCE and 14 CE in honour of the soldiers of the Gallic Wars.
 Orange’s Triumphal Arch is the best preserved Roman Triumphal Arch outside of Rome.

 The Arch measures 19,57 meters in length, 8,40 meters width and is 19,21 meter high.
 It consists of one main arch and 2 side arches.
 But so far for the boring details which you’ll probably forget.